 - 1 for results, and set high expectations for all.
-The legislature - 2 further finds that surplus schools are community assets that should be - 3 reused for maximum public good to benefit communities.

-4 NEW SECTION.
+The legislature - 2 further finds that surplus schools are community assets that should be - 3 reused for maximum public good to benefit communities. - 4 NEW SECTION.
 Sec.
-3. A new section is added to chapter 43.63A RCW to read as follows:

-- (1) The community schools program is created in the department of community, trade, and economic development to provide capital grant funds for the development of community schools and to convert empty school buildings into community facilities. - (2) The purposes of the program are: (a) Improving the coordination, availability, and effectiveness of services for children and families; (b) helping children to come to school ready to learn every day; (c) enabling families to participate in the education of their children; and (d) enabling more efficient use of federal, state, local, and private sector resources that serve children and families. - (3) Grants provided through the program may be used for the acquisition, construction, rehabilitation, and improvement of facilities to assist with the implementation of this act. - (4) The department of community, trade, and economic development shall: - (a) Establish a competitive process to solicit project proposals that assist eligible entities in acquiring, constructing, rehabilitating, or improving facilities, including surplus schools, to be used for the delivery of nonresidential qualified services in surplus school buildings, on school grounds, or within a reasonable safe walking distance from the school given the age of the students; - (b) Evaluate and rank applications in consultation with an independent advisory board using objective criteria; - (c) Establish a tiered system to determine the amount of matching funds required from a grantee based on financial need, taking into consideration: - (i) Community purpose; and - (ii) The ability of the applicant to obtain matching funds; and - (d) Establish a prioritized list of capital projects in consultation with the advisory board and submit the list annually to the governor and the legislature in the department's capital budget request beginning with the 2011-2013 biennium.
+3. A new section is added to chapter 43.63A RCW to read as follows: - (1) The community schools program is created in the department of community, trade, and economic development to provide capital grant funds for the development of community schools and to convert empty school buildings into community facilities. - (2) The purposes of the program are: (a) Improving the coordination, availability, and effectiveness of services for children and families; (b) helping children to come to school ready to learn every day; (c) enabling families to participate in the education of their children; (d) enabling more efficient use of federal, state, local, and private sector resources that serve children and families; (e) enabling the use and improving the access to surplus schools for community purposes; and (f) assisting school districts with the conversion of surplus schools from illiquid assets to liquid capital funds. - 20 (3) Grants provided through the program may be used for the 21 acquisition, construction, rehabilitation, and improvement of 22 facilities to assist with the implementation of this act. - 23 (4) The department of community, trade, and economic development shall: - (a) Establish a competitive process to solicit project proposals that assist eligible entities in acquiring, constructing, rehabilitating, or improving facilities, including surplus schools, to be used for the delivery of nonresidential qualified services in surplus school buildings, on school grounds, or within a reasonable safe walking distance from the school given the age of the students; - (b) Evaluate and rank applications in consultation with an independent advisory board using objective criteria; - 33 (c) Establish a tiered system to determine the amount of matching 34 funds required from a grantee based on financial need, taking into 35 consideration: - (i) Community purpose; and - 37 (ii) The ability of the applicant to obtain matching funds; and

+(d) Establish a prioritized list of capital projects in consultation with the advisory board and submit the list annually to the governor and the legislature in the department's capital budget request beginning with the 2011-2013 biennium.
 The list must include a description of each project, the amount of recommended state funding, and documentation of nonstate funds to be used for the project.